4k5k-Real/Auto-Twitch-Channel-Points-Miner/README.md

 1) [Download Python](https://www.python.org/downloads/).
 2) Install the dependencies.
 Run this command in the command line:<br>
 `pip3 install -r requirements.txt`<br>
-3) Open the file name `main.py` and enter your list of streamer in the line 30, like this: <br>
+3) Open the file name `main.py` and enter your list of streamer in the line 30, read the comment.
-`twitch_streamers = "streamer1,streamer2,streamer3" #Enter a list of name here, split by , (exemple: streamer1,streamer2,streamer3)

 Then you can run `main.py`